illiamanlau/Delibexplatform/README.md

 - `npm dev run`: Starts the server.
 Might need a few dependencies to be installed first if ran for the first time
 - `python3 hate_speech_generator.py --freq 10`.
 Run the script to send predefined phrases from `hate_speech.txt`.
 The `--freq` argument is optional, it says every how many seconds to send the message (if not specified, that will be every 10s)
 - `python3 main.py`.
 Run main program to load the bots, read messages from the chat, and make the bots add their own.
-Optional argument `--start` will send a greeting message right away when the bot is initialized, and optional message `--speedup 10` will speed up the bots a factor of 10x (or by any other given number.
-If no number is given but the argument is provided, 10x is the default).
+Optional argument `--start` will send a greeting message right away when the bot is initialized, and optional message `--speedup 1.0` will speed up the bots a factor given by the corresponding number.
+If no number is given but the argument is provided, 1x is the default.

 ### Interesting files to know about